 - 1. There is a need to develop a common language among the different science, technical and policy communities dealing with FF and PF. - 2.
-There is a need of improving knowledge and structuring existing information in shared standardized databases.
+There is a need for improving knowledge and structuring existing information in shared standardized databases.
 The significant parameters to be monitored and common monitoring methodologies should be defined. - 3.
 In the case of FF there is a lack of standard data, because monitoring networks do not usually cover sites prone to FF, and lack of useful post-event information.
-For PF, there is a need of assessing the efficiency of drainage systems. - 4.
+For PF, there is a need to understand the role that drainage systems can play in mitigating or exacerbating PF.
+There is also a need to raise awareness of PF as a potentially serious flood risk.. - 4.
 Enhancing monitoring systems, also in order to implement forecasting/warning systems, is necessary.
 Information on representative past events would be of great help in testing methods for FF and PF forecasting and warning, especially for evaluating the precipitation forecasting system skill. - 5.
-Modifying the classical approach to hazard (and risk) assessment taking into account scenarios and susceptivity and improving assessment of risk to life and economic evaluation of vulnerable assets. - 6.
-Developing a better understanding of phenomena is crucial for selecting the best measures.
+Modifying the classical approach to hazard (and risk) assessment taking into account scenarios and susceptibility and improving assessment of risk to life and economic evaluation of vulnerable assets. - 6.
+Developing a better understanding of phenomena and processes is crucial for selecting the best measures.
 Communication and participation are the main measures to invest on in order to choose the best other measures to be implemented.
 The range of possible measures, structural and non-structural, should be widened (e.g. free space, erodible corridor, warnings, delocalization). - 7.
-There is a need for greater emphasis on research in atmospheric processes leading to FF, and in building capacities to monitor and provide better warnings on such kind of events. - 8.
-There is a need for in-depth studies in the causes of FF, especially with a view to the role of climatic changes and human alterations of the catchment.
+There is a need for greater emphasis on research in atmospheric processes leading to FF and PF, and in building capacities to monitor and provide better warnings on such kind of events. - 8.
+There is a need for in-depth studies in the causes of FF and PF, especially with a view to the role of climatic changes and human alterations to the catchment.